DESIHIGH/desihigh.github.io/dev/style.md

   - [ ] Which email to send the form to ?
   - [ ] Confirmation message to be displayed after successful form submission.
   - [ ] Add backend form processing to handle form submissions and send emails.

-- Fancy stuff:
-  - Move regular hardcoded links to a config file (forum, ?)
+## Open questions
+- What order for the team members ?
+  - Alphabetical order by first name
+  - Alphabetical order by last name
 - Add an evaluation form ?
-(Would need backend and anonymous identification to avoid spam --> Google forms allow this)
+  - Would need backend and anonymous identification to avoid spam
+    - Google forms might allow this

 # Style guide for DESI High Notebooks